stealth/opmsg/README.md

 There may be valid scenarios where you dont want your communication peer to have a way to proof that you wrote a certain message.
 Since op messages are always signed with your persona key, peer could proof that you were expressing illegal thoughts.
-So you want deniable messages that are sill integrity protected.
+So you want deniable messages that are still integrity protected.
 The OTR protocol is handling this by sharing the public as well as the private key for a dedicated communication session between both peers.

 _opmsg_ allows to do the same.
 It requires an additional communication step with a peer